realworldocaml/book/book/testing.md

   there's a decent chance that the failure might be random.
 You want your test failures to be believable indications of a problem, which requires determinism.
-- **Fail understandably**.
+- **Understandable in their failures**.
 Tests whose failures are localized and easy to comprehend make it easier to find and fix the problem flagged by the failing test.